APY (Annual Percentage Yield)

 DeFi protocols generate yields through various mechanisms:

 Token Emissions: Many protocols distribute governance tokens to liquidity providers or stakers.
-These emissions often make up majority of advertised APY, especially for new protocols.
+These emissions often make up a majority of advertised APY, especially for new protocols.

 Strategy Optimization: Yield aggregators like Yearn Finance automatically compound earnings and move capital between strategies, maximizing effective APY.

-Displayed APYs assume continuous compounding and constant conditions—real returns will differ based on market volatility, emissions schedules, and user activity.
+Displayed APYs assume continuous compounding and constant conditions.
+Real returns will differ based on market volatility, emissions schedules, and user activity.

 High APY Red Flags